nelsenputra/Tucil2_13520130/README.md

 # Tucil Stima 2 by Nelsen Putra
-> Bézier curve builder written in Python.
+> Bézier curve generator written in Python.
 Based on the concept of Divide and Conquer Midpoint algorithm.

 ## Table of Contents